tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

 The JSON Web Algorithms (JWA) {{?RFC7518}} in Section 4.6 defines two ways using the key agreement result.
 When Direct Key Agreement is employed, the shared secret established through the ECDH algorithm will be the content encryption key (CEK).
 When Key Agreement with Key Wrapping is employed, the shared secret established through the ECDH algorithm will wrap the CEK.
 Simiarly, COSE in Sections 8.5.4 and 8.5.5 {{?RFC9052}} define the Direct Key Agreement and Key Agreement with Key Wrap classes.
 If multiple recipients are needed, then the version with key wrap is used.

-It is essential to note that if the traditional part is broken, one needs to apply Fujisaki-Okamoto {{FO}} transform on the PQC KEM part to ensure that the overall scheme is IND-CCA2 secure.
-FO transforms leverages hybrid encryption schemes (Symmetric + Asymmetric encryption: not to be confused with PQ/T hybrid) in the random oracle model to convert an IND-CPA encryption scheme to an IND-CCA2 encryption scheme.
-In that case, without the presence of ephemeral keys one can re-use the PQC KEM keys (but not recommended) to depending on some upper bound level for the number of times the keys can be re-used.
+It is essential to note that in the PQ/T hybrid KEM mode, one needs to apply Fujisaki-Okamoto {{FO}} transform or its variant {{HHK}} on the PQC KEM part to ensure that the overall scheme is IND-CCA2 secure as mentioned in {{?I-D.ietf-tls-hybrid-design-06}}.
+The FO transform is performed using the KDF such that the PQC KEM shared secret achieved is IND-CCA2 secure.
+In this case, whenever traditional keys are broken one can re-use the PQC KEM keys (not recommended) but depending on some upper bound level the number of times the PQC KEM public key can be re-used.
+The upper bound level on the number of times PQC KEM keys can be used is beyond the scope of this draft.

 # KEM Combiner {#kem-combiner}